 Does reluctance in the waste sector to manage recyclables price risk presents opportunities for the insurance sector?
 Over 6 million tonnes of recyclables (e.g. paper, card, metals, plastics, glass) are collected annually from 23 million households in England and the volumes are expected to increase further in the future.
 The responsibility for providing household recyclables collection service in England sits with c.320 local authorities, of which over 170 have contracts with private waste management companies for the provision of collection services.View Article

-SLR is a globally-respected provider of environmental scientific and engineering services to government and private clients delivering projects across the transportation, infrastructure, waste management and government works sectors.
+SLR provides environmental scientific and engineering services to government and private clients across the transportation, infrastructure, waste management and government works sectors.

 We support the conceptual and detailed design, assessment and operational phases of major projects involving: